leoyu037/cheatsheets/software_design_principles.md

   responsible for both
   - Corollary: __Having tests does not guarantee quality code.
 Quality code guarantees quality code.__
-- __Complex code results in complex tests.__ This is also why I think that "external" testers shouldn't be held responsible for quality--they have very little control over the actual quality of the code.
+  - Corollary: __Complex code results in complex tests.__ This is also why I think that "external" testers shouldn't be held responsible for quality--they have very little control over the actual quality of the code.
 - __Fix bugs as quickly as possible.__ Bugs are more expensive to find and fix the longer they remain undiscovered.
 The longer a bug remains undiscovered, the harder it will be for the developer to remember the context around the bug